The Initial Inspection

 It's the Law

-In British Columbia, a Condition Inspection Report is required by law.
+In British Columbia and Yukon, a Condition Inspection Report is required by law.
 The tenant and the landlord need to complete, sign, and date the form to show the condition of the residential premises at the beginning and end of the rental agreement.
-To obtain a Condition Inspection Report, contact your nearest Residential Tenancy Branch office or the
+To obtain a Condition Inspection Report:

 FactHow to Inspect a Rental Property

-- Request, in writing, that the landlord make necessary repairs by a specific date and keep copies of all correspondence with the landlord.
+Request, in writing, that your landlord make necessary repairs by a specific date and keep copies of all correspondence with the landlord.

 - Walls and ceilings: note any dents, holes, or cracks in the plaster; scuff marks that don't rub off; tears, bubbles, or peeling wallpaper.